Tyler Boyd (American football): 2022

 In Week 3, against the Jets, Boyd had four receptions for 105 receiving yards and a touchdown in the 27–12 victory.
 In Week 7, against the Falcons, he had eight receptions for 155 receiving yards and one touchdown in the 35–17 victory.
 In 16 games in the 2022 season, he had 58 receptions for 762 yards and five touchdowns.

 2023

 In the 2023 season, Boyd appeared in all 17 games.
 He finished with 67 receptions for 667 yards and two touchdowns.

 Tennessee Titans

-2024

 On May 13, 2024, Boyd signed a one-year contract with the Tennessee Titans, joining head coach Brian Callahan who was his offensive coordinator with the Bengals.
 He appeared in 16 games and had eight starts, finishing with 39 receptions for 390 yards and no touchdowns.
-This season saw Boyd's lowest amount of receiving yards since 2017 and was his first in the NFL without a receiving touchdown.
+This season saw Boyd's lowest number of receiving yards since 2017 and was his first in the NFL without a receiving touchdown.